MAP

 MapMaker: 2020 Asylum-Seekers

-An asylum-seeker is a person who has left their country and is seeking protection in another but has not yet had that country reach a decision on their status as a refugee.
+A person seeking asylum is someone who has left their country and is seeking protection in another, but has not yet had that country reach a decision on their status as a refugee.

 Grades